-Construction within Thornhill Substation would take a total of approximately 40 days, commencing approximately in the second quarter of 2010 and concluding by mid-2011, including testing and energizing the substation.
+Construction within Thornhill Substation would take a total of approximately 40 days, commencing approximately in the second quarter of 2009 and concluding by mid-2010, including testing and energizing the substation.

-2.6.10 Tamarisk Substation
+3.5.10 Tamarisk Substation

 Tamarisk Substation is an unstaffed, 115/12 kV low-profile substation located in Rancho Mirage.

-The proposed substation scope of work at Tamarisk Substation includes the conversion of the existing Mirage-Tamarisk 115 kV subtransmission line to the new Mirage-Santa Rosa-Tamarisk 115 kV subtransmission line, conversion of the existing Santa Rosa-Tamarisk 115 kV subtransmission line to the new Devers-Capwind-Mirage-Tamarisk 115 kV subtransmission line, conversion of the existing Tamarisk-Thornhill 115 kV subtransmission line to the reconfigured Eisenhower-Tamarisk 115 kV subtransmission line, replacement of one 115 kV circuit breaker in existing Position No. 4, and installation of new line protection relays.
+The proposed substation scope of work at Tamarisk Substation includes the conversion of the existing Mirage-Tamarisk 115 kV subtransmission line to the new Mirage-Santa Rosa-Tamarisk 115 kV subtransmission line, conversion of the existing Santa Rosa-Tamarisk 115 kV subtransmission line to the new Devers-Capwind-Mirage-Tamarisk 115 kV subtransmission line, conversion of the existing Tamarisk-Thornhill 115 kV subtransmission line to the new Tamarisk-Eisenhower 115 kV subtransmission line, replacement of one 115 kV circuit breaker in existing Position No. 4, and installation of new line protection relays.

-The proposed improvements to the Tamarisk Substation would include one 115 kV, 1,200 amp, 40 kA duty circuit breaker.
+The proposed improvements to the Tamarisk Substation would include the components listed below:

+One 115 kV, 1,200 amp, 40 kA duty circuit breaker

 Approximately 171 square feet of ground disturbance would occur within the fenced substation area.

-Additional site lighting would not be required as part of the proposed substation improvement.
+Site lighting is not needed as part of the proposed substation improvements.

+All equipment and materials would be delivered to the sites using the access routes identified in the descriptions that follow.

+All construction would take place inside the fenced perimeter of Tamarisk Substation.